chriso23/firebase-database-android-sdk/README.md

 Data Model
 -----------
-This quickstart demonstrates a simple data model for a social blogging application.
-While this data model uses some of the Firebase best practices, it has some known tradeoffs made for simplicity that would not scale to very large numbers of users.

-The database has four "root" nodes:
+The database model is structured by four "root" nodes:

   1. `users` - a list of `User` objects, keyed by user ID.
 So `/users/<ID>/email` is the email address of the user with id=`<ID>`.